CRutkowski/Kijiji-Scraper/README.md

  To run the script execute `python3 main.py [-s]`

- - `-s` Optional flag to skip sending an email but will save the ad ids.
-This is useful for the first time you scrape a Kijiji URL as all the current ads will be indexed and after removing the flag you will only be sent new ads.
+ - `-s` Optional flag to skip sending an email.
+This is useful for the first time you scrape a Kijiji as the current ads will be indexed and after removing the flag you will only be sent new ads.

 **How to run the script on set intervals:**